 2.7.I.
 Assistant Professors Review Committee (APRC)

-The School of Medicine Assistant Professors Review Committee (APRC) is a standing committee, advisory to the Vice Dean, and appointed to review and assess the academic credentials for initial appointment or reappointment at the rank of Assistant Professor in the University Tenure Line, the Medical Center Line and the Non-Tenure Line (Research).
+The School of Medicine Assistant Professors Review Committee (APRC) is a standing committee, advisory to the Vice Dean, and appointed to review and assess the academic credentials for initial appointment or reappointment at the rank of Assistant Professor in the University Tenure Line, the University Medical Line and the Non-Tenure Line (Research).

 Appointed by the Vice Dean, the APRC is composed of seventeen members of the Professoriate, including two faculty members who also serve as Associate Deans for Academic Affairs.
 All members of the Committee must hold the rank of Associate Professor or Professor.
 Normally, no department will be represented by more than one member from a given unit.

 The School recognizes the challenges associated with the assembly of regular meetings of busy senior faculty members.
 Accordingly, the Vice Dean may appoint faculty to serve as alternate Committee members.
 Alternate members must be Associate Professors or Professors.
 Their appointment should complement the composition of the Committee’s regular membership by faculty line and department affiliation.

 The Committee chair is appointed by the Vice Dean for a term of up to three years.
 The two Associate Deans serve on the APRC concurrent with their administrative appointment.
 The other APRC members serve for staggered three-year terms, and each appointment is renewable for one additional term.
 The membership is reported annually to the School’s Executive Committee.

 For each appointment or reappointment considered by the APRC, the Office of Academic Affairs provides the APRC with the long form and the transmittal memorandum of the department chair.
 Academic Affairs staff assigns two APRC members to serve as first and second reviewers (the "Committee Reviewers") to aid in the assessment of the candidate's credentials.